-Proposed amendments of these rights and responsibilities may be initiated by the Indiana-Purdue Student Government Association, Fort WayneIPFW Senate, administrative officials, or the Board of Trustees and shall be submitted to the Indiana-Purdue Student Government Association, and Fort WayneIPFW Senate, and Community Advisory Council for consideration and recommendation before adoption by the Board of Trustees.Community Advisory Council.
-In the event the Board of TrusteesCommunity Advisory Council adopts an amendment not approved by the Indiana-Purdue Student Government Association and Fort WayneIPFW Senate, either the Indiana-Purdue Student Government Association or Fort WayneIPFW Senate, withdraw its endorsement of the rights and responsibilities in whole or in part.
+Proposed amendments of these rights and responsibilities may be initiated by the Indiana-Purdue Student Government Association, IPFW Senate, administrative officials, or the Board of Trustees and shall be submitted to the Indiana-Purdue Student Government Association and IPFW Senate, for consideration and recommendation before adoption by the Community Advisory Council and approval by the President of Purdue University.
+In the event the Community Advisory Council adopts an amendment not approved by the Indiana-Purdue Student Government Association and IPFW Senate, either the Indiana-Purdue Student Government Association or IPFW Senate may withdraw its endorsement of the rights and responsibilities in whole or in part.